alexmohr/worf/README.md

 ## Dropped arguments
 * `mode`, use show
-* `D`, arguments are the same as config in worf, no need to have have this flag.
+* `D`, arguments are the same as config in worf, no need to have this flag.

 ### Dropped configuration options
 * stylesheet -> use style instead